Work with aggregates (sum, average, and so on) in the Power BI service

 Q: Why don't I have a Do not summarize option?

 A: The field you've selected is likely a calculated measure or advanced measure created in Excel or Power BI Desktop.
 Each calculated measure has its own hard-coded formula.
-You can’t change the aggregation being used.
+You can’t change the aggregation Power BI uses.
 For example, if it’s a sum, it can only be a sum.
-In the Fields list, calculated measures are shown with the calculator symbol.
+The Fields list shows calculated measures with the calculator symbol.

 Q: My field is numeric, why are my only choices Count and Distinct count?

-A1: The likely explanation is that the dataset owner has, accidentally or intentionally, not classified the field as a number.
-For example, if a dataset has a year field, the dataset owner may categorize that as text because it is more likely that the year field will be counted (i.e., number of people born in 1974) and not that it will be summed or averaged.
-If you are the owner, you can open the dataset in Power BI Desktop and use the Modeling tab to change the data type.
+A1: The likely explanation is that the dataset owner has not classified the field as a number.
+For example, if a dataset has a year field, the dataset owner may categorize the value as text.
+It's more likely that Power BI will count the year field (for example, number of people born in 1974).
+It's less likely that Power BI will sum or average it.
+If you're the owner, you can open the dataset in Power BI Desktop and use the Modeling tab to change the data type.

-A2: If the field has a calculator icon, that means it's a calculated measure and each calculated measure has its own hard-coded formula that can only be changed by a dataset owner.
-The calculation being used may be a simple aggregation like an average or sum, but it may also be something more complicated like a "percent of contribution to parent category" or "running total since start of the year".
-Power BI isn't going to sum or average the results but will instead just re-calculate (using the hard-coded formula) for each data point.
+A2: If the field has a calculator icon, that means it's a calculated measure.
+Each calculated measure has its own hard-coded formula that only the dataset owner can change.
+The calculation Power BI uses may be a simple aggregation like an average or sum.
+It may also be something more complicated like a "percent of contribution to parent category" or "running total since start of the year".
+Power BI isn't going to sum or average the results.
+Instead, it will just recalculate (using the hard-coded formula) for each data point.

 A3: Another possibility is that you've dropped the field into a bucket that only allows categorical values.
 In that case, your only options will be count and distinct count.